 What don’t actors know or realize about what you do as a casting director?

 I would hope they would know how much we’re in their corner.
 We all acknowledge there’s disappointment.
 I think that they know from the business side of it, there are a lot of people to sign off and there are a lot of criteria to be served.
-So, any time [we’re] making a decision, it can be about so many things and it doesn’t mean that you didn’t audition well or you didn’t give a fabulous audition or you couldn’t play the part.
+So, any time [we’re] making a decision for a Disney Channel show, it can be about so many things and it doesn’t mean that you didn’t audition well or you didn’t give a fabulous audition or you couldn’t play the part.
 It could end up being that you were up to play somebody’s brother and you didn’t look enough like the person playing your sister.
 There are a million reasons.
 There are several reasons that someone might not get a part that has nothing to do with how they performed.

 What made casting this show unique compared to other projects you’ve cast?